Kiruthika04/AI-coding-agent/README.md

 5. Generate AI-powered code suggestions.
 6. Save suggestions to the `generated_changes` folder.

+## Repository Exploration

+The repository is explored using Python's `os.walk()` function.

+The explorer:

+- Traverses the project directory.
+- Ignores unnecessary folders such as:
+  - node_modules
+  - .git
+  - __pycache__
+  - venv
+- Collects all relevant project files.
+- Provides the file list to the planner so the LLM only refers to existing files instead of inventing new ones.

 ## Assumptions

 - The repository is a Node.js application.